xuanwang91/xuanwang91.github.io/_pages/about.md

 I'm actively recruiting students who are excited about developing **principled NLP and data mining approaches** with minimum human effort.
 I also welcome students who are interested in interdisciplinary applications.
 However, my expectation is that your research should still focus on technique innovations instead of applying NLP/DM algorithms to domain-specific datasets.

 My lab at Virginia Tech has openings for **PhD students** and research internship opportunities for **master/undergrad students**.
-My expectations for the prospective students: (1) have a clear research problem/objective and some initial ideas; (2) have relevant research experiences in NLP/data mining or have strong background in CS/Math/Stats; and (3) highly passionate and dedicated to research.
+Prospective students satisfying the following criteria will be considered with a priority: (1) have publications in top NLP/DM/ML conferences, (2) have relevant research experiences in NLP/DM/ML, and/or (3) have a strong background in CS/Math/Stats.

 Please email me if you're interested in working with me. **In your email**, please include the following items:
 - Title as "Prospective Student: YourName - YourAffliation"
 - Briefly introduce what research problem that you are interested in.
-What are the current state-of-the-art solutions and why do you think you can further improve over them?
 - Briefly introduce yourself, including education background, research experiences, and programming skills.
 - Briefly explain your motivations and expectations of working with me.
 - Include a PDF version of your CV.